 The dough is too dry.
 Add some water and knead the dough again.
 Work in batches and store dough in a bowl with a piece of damp cloth over it to prevent it from getting dry.

 Sometimes, the dough may crack during the cooking process.
 This is due to the thinness of the dough.
 However, remember not to make the dough too thick either.
-Wrap it closely around the palm sugar to avoid air in onde-onde.
-Otherwise it will burst in the cooking process.
+Wrap it closely around the palm sugar to prevent air from getting in.
+Otherwise it will burst during the cooking process.
 Do not be discouraged if initially, it does not turn out the way you expected.
-Remember, practice makes perfect!
+Remember, practice makes perfect.

 The onde-onde were not cooked long enough.
 I always simmer them over low heat for another 5 to 10 minutes to ensure that the palm sugar has fully melted.
 The other reason may be due to the quality of the palm sugar.
 While original gula melaka is very easily shaped and cut, most gula melaka found in the market has plain sugar added to them.
 This makes them very hard.
 So, if the chunks of gula melaka are too large, they may not melt so quickly.
 The trick is to shave the palm sugar with a knife or mandoline or simply chop them into small chunks.
 This way, they would melt faster.

 Cooked onde-onde with grated coconut will only last a day because grated coconut spoils easily.
 If you would want to prepare them in advanced, you may refrigerate shaped onde-onde for up to 5 days.
 Do use a plastic wrap over it.
 Shaped onde-onde can also be frozen for up to 6 months if kept in an airtight container or freezer bag.
 Simply boil refrigerated or frozen onde-onde before coating them with shredded coconut.

 Onde-Onde is also known as: Ondeh-OndehPandan-Flavored Glutinous Rice Balls with Palm SugarBuah MelakaKlepon